 Of course, you want everyone to have fun.
 Alcohol loosens people up and helps them have a good time.
 But, if you want to decrease the risk of customers becoming excessively drunk at your venue, try offering food and other fun items as prizes.
 Pizza, nachos, french fries, and chicken tenders are among the most popular options patrons will reach for while drinking.
 No worries if your restaurant has a theme or specialty — any food will work great!

 Drinking games are great fun for everyone involved, but a degree of risk comes with participating in them.
 The more people drink, the more likely uncomfortable or hazardous situations can occur.

 Since it’s often easy for customers to forget how much they drink while battling against their friends, it might be best if you did it for them.
 PourMyBeer allows you to limit the amount of beer each patron can pour themselves to prevent them from drinking too much.
 Once they hit their limit, they can ask you to reauthorize their RFID card, and this gives you the opportunity to assess them and confirm that they are okay to continue drinking.

 Don’t forget to share these 33 Games with your friends!

 If you have any questions about some of our suggestions, don’t hesitate to contact us!

 Thinking you want to go a bit bigger?
-A lot of bars, breweries, restaurants, and taprooms often decide to host larger events and games in a more organized and official capacity, and we would definitely encourage that as well!
-We have another full post about events like this as well, which we highly recommend you check out!
+A lot of bars, breweries, restaurants, and taprooms often decide to host larger events and games in a more organized and official capacity.
+We definitely encourage that as well!
+Here is an article for you with events ideas to boost your traffic and beverage sales.